cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 ![The tiling strategy above, but assume two warps, not four to show how warps cycle.
 Each row is 8 threads, each square is a thread's 128-bit load (8 fp16s).
 Each full tile is two warp-loads, four rows per warp, so 8 rows per tile.](gmem_tiling.png)

 The way to think about this is that this `Tiled_Copy` is the tiling strategy for your source memory (GMEM in this case).
 All 128 threads load the first 128 contiguous 128-bit chunks, finish, then move onto the next 128 chunks until the entire GMEM section is copied.
 Even though this example is for a GMEM source, `Tiled_Copy` works between GMEM, SMEM, and per-thread registers.
-It doesn't know what anything is--it's just the floorplan, and we're responsible for providing the expected input.
+It doesn't know what anything is -- it's just the floorplan, and we're responsible for providing the expected input.

 ### Tiled Copy, Source and Destination
 Our `Tiled_Copy` determines how our source is tiled, but we now have to configure the destination.
 The destination layout is determined by the destination tensor itself.
 The `Tiled_Copy` simply places each thread's data in the "same place" it was loaded from.
 The destination layout can essentially be anything as long as it is compatible with the `Copy_Atom`.
 Since we have 128-bit loads/stores, the destination tensor layout must accept aligned 8-half blocks (more on this in swizzling).
 For now, we can ignore what the output tensor is. `Tiled_Copy` has a specific pattern for copying between a source and a destination: a thread view, a partitioning step, and finally the copy.